BluBracket/docs.blubracket.com/content/intro/key-workflows/index.md

 BluBracket can send alerts any time it finds new risks committed to monitored repos.
 Messaging a Slack channel is just one option, [see the full list of configurations for more]({{< relref integrations >}}).

-[screenshot: BluBracket alert in Slack]
+{{< figure src="code-risk-alerts-in-slack-via-blubracket.png" caption="BluBracket integration with Slack can alert teams about code risks in new commits in real time." >}}

 ### Understanding and taking action on existing risks